opentable/coding-challenge-tools/coding_challenge.md

 technologies provided that the general client/service architecture is respected.

-Choose **one** of the following technical tracks that best suits your skillset:

-1. **Full-stack**: include both front-end and back-end.
-2. **Back-end track**: include a minimal front-end (e.g. a static view or API docs).
-Write, document and test your API as if it will be used by other services.
-3. **Front-end track**: include a minimal back-end, or use the data service directly.
-Focus on making the interface as polished as possible.

 ### Back-end

 We believe there is no one-size-fits-all technology.
 Good engineering is about